-Looking at the teams seeded 9 or better and excluding No. 8 seed 2005 Minnesota, essentially the top 10 defensive teams either in a toss-up game or the favored seed to win only in games against non-top 10 defensive teams, the average rises to 80.9.
+Looking at the teams seeded 9 or better in March Madness and excluding No. 8 seed 2005 Minnesota, which limits the scope to the top-10 defensive teams that were either in a toss-up game or the favored seed to win only in games against non-top 10 defensive teams, the average rises to 80.9.
 Only five of those teams (2002 Florida, 2016 West Virginia, 2018 Virginia, 2007 Duke and 2006 Kansas) were ranked in the top 50 offensively for their respective seasons, and no team was better than 19.

 Now focusing on the teams that lost in the second round, we see a significant increase in offensive ranking, with those 34 teams averaging at 52.68.
 Six of those teams lost to other top 10 defensive teams and two more lost to the eventual national champions.
 Of the remaining 26, only eight were outside of the top 50 offensively, and most of those eight lost to much higher or similarly seeded squads.
 In addition, 12 of the 34 were ranked in the top 25 offensively, including second-ranked 2010 Kansas and seventh-ranked 2002 Cincinnati, both No. 1 seeds.

 Looking at it from the opposite direction of the most successful teams, 10 national champions since 2002 finished in the top 10 in defense.
 Nine finished in the top 10 in offensive efficiency, too, except 2014 Connecticut, which managed to win the program’s fifth national title with the 39th-most efficient offense.